Why Today’s ERP Systems Need OMS

 Today’s top brands were constructed from the ground up with revolutionary technology.
 As a result, they are not held back by outdated systems or fragmented processes driven by unreliable data.

 To remain competitive, retailers must thoroughly comprehend the strengths and shortcomings of their current processes and supporting information technology systems.
-Although ERP solutions still have a role to play in meeting customers’ demands, they do not offer the essential features that a best-of-breed OMS can provide.
+Although ERP solutions still have a role to play in meeting customers’ demands, they do not offer the essential features that a best-of-breed OMS in retail can provide.

 Initially, ERP systems were created to restock stores and sizeable distribution centers.
 As the retail industry progressed, they became robust, reliable, and dependable records management systems for retailers.